 Let us look at some basic biochemistry.

-The problem arises when your body either cannot produce the hormone, called type 1 diabetes, or you have become insulin-resistant, T2D.
+The problem arises when your body either cannot produce the hormone, called type 1 diabetes or you have become insulin-resistant, T2D.
 Blood sugar rises and is a real threat to both the quality and length of life.

-A high GI diet has been associated with acute rises in glucose and insulin levels which cause oxidative stress and secretion of inflammatory cytokines, such as interleukin 6 and tumor necrosis factor alpha; that activates cells in bone that increase bone loss.
+A high GI diet has been associated with acute rises in glucose and insulin levels which cause oxidative stress and secretion of inflammatory cytokines, such as interleukin 6 and tumor necrosis factor alpha; that activates cells that increase bone loss.

 - Dr M Misra, MD, MPH